 This involves determining whether the performance of the organization and its practices, products, and services is in line with the strategy and policies set in the direct activity.

 This involves the performance of regular reviews of the organization, its strategy, portfolios, and relationships with other parties, accounting for changing external circumstances and stakeholder requirements.

 Governance in the SVS

-As the SVS is a universal model that can be applied across an entire organization, or to one or more of its units or products, if governance authority is be delegated across different levels then the governance body should retain oversight to ensure alignment with the objectives and priorities of the organization.
+The service value system (SVS) is a universal model that can be applied across an entire organization, or to one or more of its units or products.
+So, if you’re delegating governance authority across different levels, then the governance body should retain oversight to ensure alignment with the objectives and priorities of the organization.

 In ITIL 4, the ITIL guiding principles and continual improvement apply to all components of the SVS, including governance.
 Therefore, the governance body can adopt and adapt the guiding principles and communicate them across the organization as part of the “direct” activity.
 The governance body can also “monitor” outcomes of continual improvement activities and measurement of value.

 Regardless of the scope of the SVS and the positioning of the components, it is critical to make sure that:

 - The service value chain and the organization’s practices work in line with the direction given by the governing body.